Zack Short Player Props: Tigers vs. Athletics

-On Wednesday, Zack Short (hitting .156 in his past 10 games) and the Detroit Tigers face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 6:40 PM ET.
+On Thursday, Zack Short (.206 on-base percentage in past 10 games, 88 points below season-long percentage) and the Detroit Tigers face the Oakland Athletics, whose starting pitcher will be Hogan Harris.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Athletics.
+He had a hitless performance in his previous game (0-for-2) against the Athletics.

 Zack Short Game Info & Props vs. the Athletics